AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/monitors.md

 The Conversion Monitor is similar to a storage monitor, but allows you to insert or extract its configured item.

-If the configured item is [autocraftable](../ae2-mechanics/autocrafting.md) and none are in storage, attemping to take an item will instead open a UI to specify the amount to be crafted.
+If the configured item is [autocraftable](../ae2-mechanics/autocrafting.md) and none are in storage, attempting to take an item will instead open a UI to specify the amount to be crafted.

 *Does* require a [channel](../ae2-mechanics/channels.md).